contactopensource/contactopensource/doc/concepts/credential/index.md

 * name : string+ -- example: "Driver's License"

-* summary : string+ -- example: "This authorizes the person to drive."
+* summary : string -- example: "This authorizes the person to drive."

 * description : text -- example: "This authorizes the person to drive a personal car for personal reasons."